Anguilla will always win our vote for the best of all Caribbean islands.

 Prepare for an interesting adventure that will vary from the Caribbean island you were visiting before, in its people's character, its terrain, climate, food, traditions and, of course, culture.

 Island hopping is an exciting way to travel!
-In the next few years I hope to cover the Caribbean by boat or by plane or maybe both? ;-) Caribbean islands inspire such exotic imagery and are so intriguing.
+Caribbean islands inspire such amazing imagery and are so intriguing.
 There is so much to discover and experience!

 The cost factor is also attractive: prices for flights, hotels and dining don't have to be outrageous if you do it right.
 And travel time between Caribbean islands tends to be pretty speedy.

-(Of course it depends on the island, some are more expensive than others, ie. St. Barts!)
+(Of course it depends on the island, some are more expensive than others, ie. St. Barth!)

 If you have any recommendations on traveling to other Caribbean islands please click here to share your stories.
-I would love to hear all about your trips.
-I am always looking for travel tips and information about different islands!
+We would love to hear all about your trips.
+We are always looking for travel tips and information about different islands!

 Here are the islands we have visited so far...